 The Grim Reaper appears as nothing but a mystery amongst many of us.
 What we all know, however, is that he/she is the ultimate symbol of death.
-The Myth of the Grim Reaper is also commonly used in some video games, personally I remember it being used in The Sims.
+The Myth of the Grim Reaper is also commonly used in some video games.
+Personally, I remember it being used in The Sims.

 Often portrayed as a skeletal figure dressed in a long black hooded cloak.
-The Legend of the Grim Reaper famously carries a scythe which he uses to take rip the souls of the deceased from earth.
+The Legend of the Grim Reaper famously carries a scythe which he uses to take rip the souls of the deceased from the earth.
 But where did the Grim Reaper originate?
-Well, I’ve done some diggin’, and here’s what I’ve found!
+Well, I’ve done some digging, and here’s what I’ve found!